mitsuhiko/immersedcode/2011/4/25/sdl-on-ios.rst

 either provide a patch for SDL which shouldn't be too hard, or add an objective C file yourself and send the iPhone the appropriate commands yourself.

+For more information about how SDL works on iOS read this `followup article about the behavior of SDL <../../27/sdl-ios-behavior/>`_.